gluten free pigs in a blanket served on a plate

 Placing the pigs in a blanket

 Rolling up these delicious little snacks is super easy.
-Simply place one hot dog piece at the larger end of the dough section and gently roll up toward the smaller point.
+Simply place one plant-based hot dog piece at the larger end of the dough section and gently roll up toward the smaller point.

 Place each one on the prepared cookie sheet, keeping them about 1 inch apart.